build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 * On line 5, you imported the **xray_recorder** function from the Python AWS X-Ray SDK.
 * On line 9, you imported the new **get_username** function in shared.py that you will add in the next step.
 * On line 24, you create a new subsegment called **annotations** using the X-Ray SDK for Python as soon as your Lambda function handler begins execution.
-* On lines 28-32, you create an annotation called **generated_cart** to indicate whether or not the cart id was retrieved from the cookie **cartId** set by the front end user interface.
+* On lines 28-32, you create an annotation called **generated_cart** to indicate whether or not the cart ID was retrieved from the cookie **cartId** set by the front end user interface.
 * On lines 37-38 and 42, you retrieve the username and create an annotation called **username** which is set to the Cognito username if an authorized login is detected or set to the value '**anonymous**'.
 * On line 65, you closed the **annotations** subsegment you created on line 24.